 Grey (or gray in the American spelling) is a neutral colour between black and white.
 It represents a neutrality and gives rise to the saying “it’s a grey area” or “a shade of grey”, to indicate when a situation or object is unclear, or in between.

 In painterly terms, there are many shades of grey, each giving a more subtle shift in tone than black.
-Historically (until the 19th century) artists made their greys using a mix of black and white, plus a dash of red for a warm tone, blue for a cool tone.
-Grey can also be made by mixing complementary colours together (orange + blue, green + red or yellow + purple), or by mixing all three primary colours together (red, yellow, blue).
-Although grey is sometimes called an ‘achromatic’ colour, meaning ‘free of colour’, mixing colours in an unequal amount will add a hue to the grey making it a ‘chromatic’ grey.
+Historically, until the 19th century, artists made their greys using a mix of black and white, plus a dash of red for a warm tone, or blue for a cool tone.
+Grey can also be made by mixing complementary colours together (orange and blue, green and red, or yellow and purple), or by mixing all three primary colours (red, yellow and blue).
+Although grey is sometimes called an “achromatic” colour, meaning “free of colour”, mixing colours in an unequal amount will add a hue to the grey making it a “chromatic” grey.

 You’ll find a wide range of greys across the Winsor & Newton range, designed to complement greys mixed on the palette and techniques used by artists such as Rembrandt and Whistler.
 Here’s an overview:

-- Davy's Gray is a soft grey colour traditionally including powdered slate pigments.
-It is a transparent grey with a greenish tinge and was developed by Winsor & Newton for the 19th century English artist Henry Davy, a pupil of famous water-colourist J.S.
-Cotman.
+Davy’s Gray is a soft grey colour that traditionally includes powdered slate pigments.
+It is a transparent grey with a greenish tinge and was developed by Winsor & Newton for the 19th century English artist Henry Davy, a pupil of famous watercolourist JS Cotman.

 Neutral Tint is a soft grey black pigment.
 It is an opaque watercolour with staining properties.
 Lots of experiments were carried out to find different formulations of this tone.

 Charcoal Grey, as the name suggests, is made from ground charcoal.
 It is a dark grey oil colour.